GrahamCampbell/Laravel-DigitalOcean/README.md

 $ composer require graham-campbell/digitalocean guzzlehttp/guzzle
 ```

-Once installed, you need to register the `GrahamCampbell\DigitalOcean\DigitalOceanServiceProvider` service provider in your `config/app.php`, and optionally alias our facade:
+Once installed, you need to register the `GrahamCampbell\DigitalOcean\DigitalOceanServiceProvider` service provider in your `config/app.php`, or if you're using Laravel 5.5, this can be done via the automatic package discovery.
+You can also optionally alias our facade:

 ```php
         'DigitalOcean' => GrahamCampbell\DigitalOcean\Facades\DigitalOcean::class,